belikefun/Kolesa-/README.md

 # Kolesa.kz parser
- Kolesa parser for best option
+ Kolesa parser for searching best option.
+Used python + beautifulsoup for parsing html.